DR. MICHELLE GILPIN

 Dr. Rodger is available to meet clients in our Mt.
 Brydges location.

-Marguerite Lengyell is a registered psychologist who works with children, adolescents and adults.
-She is a doctoral candidate in the Counselling Psychology program at OISE/University of Toronto and has completed her Masters in Counselling Psychology at Western University.
+Dr. Marguerite Lengyell is a registered psychologist who works with children, adolescents and adults.
+She completed her doctorate in the Counselling Psychology program at OISE/University of Toronto and her Masters in Counselling Psychology at Western University.
 Her research interests focus on making therapeutic and assessment processes more accessible to individuals and families.

 Marguerite has worked in private practice and in school settings providing therapy and assessment.
 Her focus is on using culturally appropriate approaches which are sensitive to individuals with consideration of race, cultural identity, gender, class and ability.
 She supports children, adolescents and adults with learning issues, autism spectrum disorders, attentional difficulties, and socio-emotional concerns particularly as they affect optimal learning, academic and personal success.
 She conducts psychoeducational assessments for individuals who require further clarification of their learning strengths and needs and works with families and schools to develop and implement appropriate strategies.
 She believes that working collaboratively with the family is a key component to a students success both in and out of school.